yolodevelopers/clean-stream-filters/README.md

-title //this signifies that the title of the filter is on the following line filter1 //this is the title of the filter type //this signifies that the type of the filter is on the following line 0 //this is the type of filter1.
-The type can be either 0 (audio) or 1 (audio visual) category //this signifies that the category of the filter is on the following line test //this is the category of filter1 description //this signifies that the description of the filter is on the following line
+title //this signifies that the title of the filter is on the following line filter1 //this is the title of the filter type //this signifies that the type of the filter is on the following line audio //this is the type of filter1.
+The type can be either "audio" or "audiovisual" category //this signifies that the category of the filter is on the following line test //this is the category of filter1 description //this signifies that the description of the filter is on the following line